karineek/CsmithEdge/README.md

 ```
 The last step, follow the instructions in readme-files in subfolders ([Readme file 1](https://github.com/karineek/CEdgeSmith/blob/master/csmith/README.md) and [Readme file 2](https://github.com/karineek/CEdgeSmith/blob/master/gfauto/README.md)) to install csmith and gfauto to work properly with our scripts.

 These scripts prepare a fresh copy of gcc source and build for measuring coverage.
-You can prepare a set of folders to run the coverage experiments distributively by changing the nb_processes variable in script-1.
+You can prepare a set of folders to run the coverage experiments in parallel on the same machine by changing the nb_processes variable in script-1.
 The folder gcc-csmith-0 is not for use (we use it only as part of the compilation process).

 Preparing the data
 ------------------